-A US flagged merchant ship is heading for Kenya under an American naval escort after a failed effort by Somali pirates to hijack the ship.
-The incident follows recent rescue attempts by both the French and the Americans against Somali pirates.
+A US flagged merchant ship is heading for Kenya under on American naval escort after a fulled effort by Someli pivates to hijack the ship.
+The incident follows recent rescue attempts by both the French and the Americans against Somali pivates.
 Rob Watson reports: